 Now What?!
 Advocacy, Activism & Alliances in American Architecture since 1968

-Now What?!
-Advocacy, Activism, and Alliances in American Architecture since 1968 examines the little-known history of architects and designers working to further the causes of the civil rights, women’s, and LGBTQ movements of the past fifty years.
+A traveling exhibition that examines the little-known history of architects and designers working to further the causes of the civil rights, women’s, and LGBTQ movements of the past fifty years.

-Curatorial Advisors: S. Surface, Roberta Washington, Pascale Sablan
+Curatorial Advisors: S. Surface, Pascale Sablan

 Scope: Project Management